 There is a lot to like about both of this mattress and their respective companies.
 Sleep Number and Tuft & Needle have both been in the business for awhile but make beds that are best suited for certain types of sleepers.
-Which one could be the right fit for you?
-We’ve put them side-by-side to help you pick.
+This mattress comparison will go through each company in depth and highlight the main takeaways consumers should know about before making any sort of purchasing decision.

 What They’re All About

-Sleep Number may be best known for its adjustable air beds, which allow you to change the firmness and support of the bed to meet your needs via a remote.
+Sleep Number may be best known for its adjustable air beds, which allow people to change the firmness and support of the bed to meet their needs via a remote.

 There are four different types/series of beds, starting with the Classic Series and ending with the 360 Smart Beds.
 There are numerous models that offer different comfort options within each series.